 Hi Annie, My son won’t sleep!
-He’s 3 1/2 year old and gets up 1–4 times a night comes into our room and says, ‘mom.’
+He’s 3 1/2 years old and gets up 1–4 times a night, comes into our room, and says, “Mom.”
 I go back and tuck him in.
-Sometimes it’s that easy, other times it’s a battle and he shouts, “I don’t want to go to sleep.”
+Sometimes it’s that easy; other times it’s a battle, and he shouts, “I don’t want to go to sleep.”
 Sometimes he says, “No, go away.”
-I put him in the bed and walk away.
+I put him to bed and walk away.
 He screams and comes after me.
-I put him into bed.
+I put him to bed.
 Same thing.

-We’ve tried stickers, other rewards and incentives.
+We’ve tried stickers and other rewards and incentives.
 None of them are working.
 Now he comes in and asks Dad to sleep or lay with him.
 He doesn’t ask me because he knows I won’t.
-And dad currently will go and lay with him, If my husband comes back after he falls asleep, he undoubtedly gets up and comes to get his dad again.
+And dad will currently go and lay with him; if my husband returns after he falls asleep, he will undoubtedly get up and come to get his father again.

-He has a bed time routine which usually consists of a bath, spiderman cartoon, book and bed, unless he falls asleep on the couch.
-He has a cool mist humidifier, and insists on the table lamp being on.
+He has a bedtime routine that usually consists of a bath, a Spiderman cartoon, a book, and bed—unless he falls asleep on the couch.
+He has a cool mist humidifier and insists on the table lamp being on.

 Suggestions welcome 🙂 Thanks Paige.

 I understand how difficult this is for you.
-My feeling is that both you and your partner/husband are suffering from a classic case of ‘not being on the same page.’
-Children need clear expectations and although yours are clear, your partner is completely undermining you.
+My feeling is that both you and your partner/husband are suffering from the classic case of “not being on the same page.”
+Children need clear expectations, and although yours are clear, your partner is completely undermining you.
 This is something that you’d find a lot of help with on my parenting services page.

-The reason why your son won’t settle is that he has a huge reason why he shouldn’t.
-It’s called getting a whole lot of attention in the night which is certainly worth waking up for.
-It’s not coming from you, it’s coming from your husband/ partner but the only way to get rid of the behaviour is to deny him the attention he gets when he wakes you up.
+The reason your son won’t settle is that he has a huge reason why he shouldn’t.
+It’s called getting a whole lot of attention in the night, which is certainly worth waking up for.
+It’s not coming from you; it’s coming from your husband/ partner, but the only way to get rid of the behaviour is to deny him the attention he gets when he wakes you up.

-It doesn’t have to be fraught with anger and it’s best if you can stay completely calm taking him back to his bed as many times as necessary.
-Keep your tone low, say only what’s absolutely necessary and try to lead him without looking directly at him.
-The less attention you give him the better.
-If you want to explain why you aren’t giving him attention do it in the daytime.
-Say ‘When you wake me up, I’m tired and we don’t do lots of talking in the middle of the night.
-Nights are for sleeping.
-Don’t ‘tuck’ him in because that just adds another opportunity for attention.
-Just place him calmly and gently back in the bed.
+It doesn’t have to be fraught with anger, and it’s best if you can stay completely calm, taking him back to his bed as many times as necessary.
+Keep your tone low, say only what’s absolutely necessary, and try to lead him without looking directly at him.
+The less attention you give him, the better.
+If you want to explain why you aren’t giving him attention, do it during the daytime.
+Say, “When you wake me up, I’m tired, and we don’t do lots of talking in the middle of the night.
+Nights are for sleeping.”
+Don’t “tuck” him in because that just adds another opportunity for attention.
+Just place him calmly and gently back in bed.

-Also you might want to look at what time you’re putting him to bed.
-A child of that age shouldn’t be going to be any later than 7pm and it’s ideal if the bedtime routine can start an hour before that.
-Try to avoid allowing him to fall asleep on the couch and put him in bed whilst still awake.
-Give him lots of cuddles before bed and add a good night poem or rhyme so that he knows it’s at this point, that the day ends and night begins.
+The fact that you say “My son won’t sleep” means that the equivalent of an alarm clock is ringing away and trying to get you to examine your approach.
+As a result, you might want to look at what time you’re putting him to bed.
+A child of that age shouldn’t be any later than 7 p.m., and it’s ideal if the bedtime routine can start an hour before that.
+Try to avoid allowing him to fall asleep on the couch and put him in bed while still awake.
+Give him lots of cuddles before bed and include a good-night poem or rhyme so he understands when the day ends and the night begins.

-He might also benefit from being ‘lifted’ him at night ie. being taken to the washroom when you yourselves go to bed.
-It was always a help for my boys and they eventually grow out of the need to go in the middle of the night.
+He may also benefit from being “lifted” at night, i.e., being taken to the bathroom before you go to bed.
+It was always a help for my boys, and they eventually grew out of the need to go in the middle of the night.

-The biggest thing though before you start, is to make sure your partner is on board.
-Any action without his back-up makes things sadly, much more difficult.
-Your son will always go to the partner that is most likely to give him what he wants and all I can do to encourage your partner to get on board is to say things will likely get a whole lot more challenging in the long run if the two authority figures in his life cannot agree on a path forward.
+The biggest thing, though, is to make sure your partner is on board before you start.
+Any action without his backing makes things, sadly, much more difficult.
+Your son will always go to the partner that is most likely to give him what he wants, and all I can do to encourage your partner to get on board is to say things will likely get a whole lot more challenging in the long run if the two authority figures in his life cannot agree on a path forward.
 When boundaries become fuzzy, that’s when they are challenged.